descawed/galsdk/README.md

 - `galsdk.vab` - Pack and unpack VAB databases that are found in SOUND.CDB.
 There are two different VAB database formats.
 When unpacking, the tool will auto-detect the format.
 When packing, if you don't know the format you want, run the sniff tool on the original file.
 If it suggests the .VDA extension, use the `--alternate` flag when packing.
 - `galsdk.xa` - Unpack XA databases.
-The game's dialogue is stored in the disc's XA file (XA.MXA in the US version, XA/AXAPAC00.BIN in the Japanese version) with no indication where particular recordings begin or end.
+The game's dialogue is stored in the disc's XA file(s) (XA.MXA in the US version, files in the XA directory in the Japanese version) with no indication where particular recordings begin or end.
 In the US version, DISPLAY.CDB entries 0, 1, and 2 are a kind of header-only database defining where in the XA file to find the various dialogue recordings for  discs 1, 2, and 3 respectively.
 Run this tool with the path to the file from DISPLAY.CDB for the disc you want, followed by the path to the XA file, and finally the path to a directory to extract the recordings to.
-This tool does not currently work with the Japanese version because I haven't yet found the equivalent of these XA databases in that version.
+This tool doesn't currently work with the Japanese version because the XA layouts are hard-coded in the exe.
 - `psx.tim` - Convert TIM images to other formats.